vipulnaik/diet-exercise-health/profile-information/health-profile.md

 oximeter readings (as well as other one-off readings in response to health events or other incidents) in [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).
-My most recent reading taken on 2024-10-13 was a range of 99% to 100% over a period of one minute.
+My most recent reading taken on 2025-06-11 with a range of 94% to 96% over a period of one minute.
+However, at the time I had a [respiratory infection (likely the common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md) which could in principle distort the readings (and in this case I suspect it did lower the SpO2 compared to what it would otherwise have been).
+My previous successful morning reading was on 2024-10-13 was a range of 99% to 100% over a period of one minute.

 For recent pulse oximeter readings, see [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).